Per Stirpes: The Estate Planning Decision You Can’t Ignore

 One example of how to set up your beneficiary designations – with two individuals receiving equal halves.

-Your retirement accounts include your IRA accounts and your employer-sponsored retirement plans.
-This means:
+Your retirement accounts include your IRA accounts and your employer-sponsored retirement plans such as:

 • Traditional and Roth IRAs